-Złote Tarasy shopping mall
+Złote Tarasy shopping mall has all the key mobile stores.

 Mobile Roaming For EU Citizens